remarcmij/VSCodeTips/README.md

 1. Start up VSCode.
 2. Press the last button in the left margin (looks like a square in  a square and when you hover your mouse over it, it should say "Extensions".)
-3. In the input field in the upper left corner, type `code spellchecker` as shown in Figure 1 below:
+3. In the input field in the upper left corner, type `code spellchecker` as shown in the figure below:

 	![Figure 1.
 Spell checker extension](https://user-images.githubusercontent.com/2788771/27807986-f1f76762-6044-11e7-831d-dd2a6551f027.PNG)